FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/n_active_active/shared_file_prereq_ux/activeactive_shared_file_systems.md

 #### Define the NFS version

 If version 4 is not your NFS subsystem's default, you must specify version 4 when defining the mount options.
-Depending on your OS, use either the `vers `or `nfsvers` option.
+Depending on your OS, use either the vers or nfsvers option.

 <span id="Set_the_hard_and_nointr_options_..11"></span><span id="Set_the_hard_and_nointr_options"></span>

 #### Set the hard and nointr options

-Mount NFSv4 using the `hard `and `nointr` options.
-The `intr` mount option should not be available for NFSv4, but if you are in doubt, you should explicitly specify the `nointr `option.
+Mount NFSv4 using the hard and nointr options.
+The intr mount option should not be available for NFSv4, but if you are in doubt, you should explicitly specify the nointr option.

 <span id="Define_file_locking_..12"></span><span id="Define_file_locking"></span>

 #### Define file locking

 Because Transfer CFT uses POSIX file locking services to synchronize shared files, make sure that the NFS clients report these locks to the NFS server.
-Depending on the NFS client, the corresponding option to tune may be called  `local_lock`,` llock`, or `nolock`.
+Depending on the NFS client, the corresponding option to tune may be called  local\_lock, llock, or nolock.
 Do not enable the local locking option.

 <span id="Set_the_cto_option_..13"></span><span id="Set_the_cto_option"></span>

 #### Set the cto option

-NFS implements a weak data consistency called "Close To Open consistency" or `cto`.
+NFS implements a weak data consistency called "Close To Open consistency" or cto.
 This means that when a file is closed on a client, all modified data associated with the file is flushed from the server.
-If your NFS clients allow this behavior, be certain that the `cto `option is set.
+If your NFS clients allow this behavior, be certain that the cto option is set.

 <span id="Mount_options_summary_..14"></span><span id="Mount_options_summary"></span><span id="Mount"></span>